What Is Sales Pipeline?

 Predictability: With structured stages and repeatable criteria, forecasting becomes more accurate.
 Leadership can forecast revenue, allocate resources, and plan hires with confidence.

-Scalability: When the pipeline is clearly defined, you can optimise processes, tools and team behaviour.
+Scalability: When the pipeline is clearly defined, you can optimize processes, tools and team behavior.
 That allows you to scale operations, improve conversion rates, and apply best practices across teams rather than relying on heroic reps.

 Here's a refined view of the typical pipeline stages, tailored for B2B go-to-market (GTM) organizations.
 While your specific labels may differ, the function remains consistent.